Q. When I visit, where should I enter the church building?

 Q. What is the style of worship at Talbot Park?

-A. We like to describe our worship "style" at Talbot Park as traditional but not formal.
-We have a choir.
-We sing both hymns and contemporary songs.
-From week to week, you might hear an organ, a harp, an electric guitar, or a piano.
+A. We like to describe our worship style at Talbot Park as eclectic.
+We sing both hymns and praise songs.
+From week to week, you might hear an organ, a harp, guitar, bells, piano, or a violin as part of worship.
 There are times of prayer and Scripture reading.
 There is also a sermon every Sunday that is grounded in Scripture and connected to our everyday lives.
 On the first Sunday of each month, we celebrate the Lord's Supper, which is open to anyone who joins us.

 Q. What should I wear?

 A. Some people in our congregation wear suits or dresses.
 Some wear more casual clothing.
 No matter what you wear, you will be welcomed as you are.

 A. Just yourself, for starters.
 You might want to bring a Bible along, if you have one.
 An offering is collected as part of each worship service, but no one will pressure you to give.

 Q. How do I join in the work of Talbot Park?